Return to key areas of work

 Canterbury Civil Defence Emergency Management Group capability and capacity review

-How are we doing: KPMG have been contracted to undertake an extensive review of CDEM, looking at structures and resourcing across the region.
+How are we doing: KPMG were contracted to undertake an extensive review of CDEM, looking at structures and resourcing across the region.
+This was completed in quarter one and presented to the Joint Committee in November 2023.

 On track

-Develop a strategy for Waitarakao/Washdyke including technical investigations & community engagement
+Develop a strategy for Waitarakao/Washdyke including technical investigations and community engagement

 On track